dairycultist/peanutbutter-vanilla-plus/README.md

 - boss called the "Undead Queen," (summoned by placing a nether crown from a structure on top of a T of gold)
   - gives a use to gold
   - drops a rare/useful item
+  - idk where the nether crown will be found
 - "ghast nursery" structure that spawns baby ghasts
+- overworld structure (underground, like strongholds) made of blocks (called "???") that require hematite to be able to break into, so there's no way to go into them until after you reach the nether

 <img height="100" src="https://static.wikia.nocookie.net/stardew-valley-minecraft-datapack/images/9/96/Music_disc_concernedapewinternocturneofice.png">
 <img height="100" src="https://static.wikia.nocookie.net/shivaxis-rlcraft/images/c/cc/Iron_Hammer_%28Better_Survival%29.png">